m-iDev-0792/PlantCreator/README.md

 ![](image/PlantCreator.png)

-PlantCreator is an  implementation of my bachelor thesis -- *Sketch-based fast plant modeling*.
-User can create 3D plant models with a few sketch strokes by using PlantCreator.
-PlantCreator is written in C++ using Qt and OpenGL rendering framework is proudly powered by [HJGraphics](https://github.com/m-iDev-0792/HJGraphics).
+PlantCreator is an  implementation of my bachelor thesis -- *sketch-based fast plant modeling*.
+The user can create 3D plant models with a few sketch strokes by using PlantCreator.
+PlantCreator is written in C++ using Qt and an OpenGL rendering framework which is proudly powered by [HJGraphics](https://github.com/m-iDev-0792/HJGraphics).

-PlantCreator can generate plant model from a sketch which consists of 5 kinds of stroke elements: leaf, petal, branch, leaf profile and branch profile.
+PlantCreator can generate a plant model from a sketch which consists of file kinds of stroke elements: leaf, petal, branch, leaf profile and branch profile.

 ![](image/MD-elements.png)

-User is supposed to draw each element in **one** single stroke.
-Of course, there is undo for user since not everyone is able to draw every stroke perfectly.
+The user is supposed to draw each element in **one** single stroke.
+Of course, there is also an undo option for user since not everyone is able to draw every stroke perfectly.

-Once sketch is completed, click ```construct``` button and a plant model is on the screen.
-Feel free to export your model as OBJ format for further use!
+Once sketch is completed, click the ```construct``` button and a plant model is on the screen.
+Feel free to export your model in OBJ format for further use!

 **Demo:**